AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/dsl.md

 ## Restrictions

 - **Subset of Operators:** Not all Event Ruler operators are supported.
 The most common operators (`equals`, `anything-but`, `prefix`, `suffix`, `numeric`, `exists`, `equals-ignore-case`, `$or`, `cidr`) are available.
-- **Filter Size Limit:** There is a maximum size for the filter JSON.
+- **Filter Size Limit:** There is a maximum size for the filter JSON definition.
 Very large filters may be rejected.
 - **No Nested `$or` in Reserved Keywords:** `$or` cannot be used inside objects with reserved keywords (e.g., `{ "numeric": ... }`).
-- **Leaf Node Matching:** Most operators only work on leaf fields (not objects or arrays), except for `$or` and `anything-but`.
 - **No Wildcards:** Wildcard patterns are not supported.
 - **Performance/Complexity Limits:** Filters that are too complex (deep `$or` nesting, or too many rule combinations) may be rejected for performance reasons.
 - **Case Sensitivity:** By default, string matching is case-sensitive unless `equals-ignore-case` is used.
 You can compose this operator with `prefix` or `suffix` matching.
 - **JSON Syntax and Field Names:** Filters must be valid JSON.
 Field names and values must match the event payload structure exactly.
 - **No Duplicate Keys:** If a filter contains matching expression at the same path, the filter is considered invalid to avoid confusion on which expression is applied.
 - **Validation Endpoint:** Always use the filter validation endpoint to check your filter before saving it.
 This will catch all syntax errors.
-You can use custom payloads to check whether your filtering logic applies ex expected.
+You can use custom payloads to check whether your filtering logic applies as expected.
 - **One Filter per Registration:** Only one filter is allowed per Registration.

 ## Best Practices